 - Make it easy to read.
 Be informative with your appeal but keep it brief.
 Stick to short paragraphs, use bulleted lists, and include graphics when you can.

 - End with a distinct call to action.
 Make it clear and very easy for donors to be directed to where they may make a donation.
 Online appeals should link directly to your year-end donation page on your website.
-If you accept crypto donations through a service provider, it’s easy to add your crypto donation widget to your year-end campaign page.
+If you accept crypto donations through a service provider, it’s easy to add your crypto Donation Form to your year-end campaign page.

 Your appeal letter will be turned into different versions for different channels, for example into social media posts, ad placements, and email.
 One of the reasons why year-end campaigns need to be planned well ahead of time is so you can create everything you need, such as videos, banners, graphics, and key messaging.
 Once the campaign launches, these assets are ready to go and can be accessed or updated throughout the campaign.